 - Allow it to dry naturally.

-Using a fabric dye to remove bleach and other stains from clothing is a foolproof method.
-We’ll offer you some steps for this approach, but make sure to verify the manufacturer’s particular recommendations for your selected cloth dye.
+Using a fabric dye to remove bleach and other stains from clothing is a more risky method but it does work.
+Make sure to verify the manufacturer’s particular recommendations for your selected cloth dye.

-- Lay down some old newspapers or garbage bags to keep the colour from bleeding through your clothes and onto your surfaces.
+- Lay down some old newspapers or garbage bags to keep the color from bleeding through your clothes and onto your surfaces.

-- In a dish, combine one teaspoon of the colour powder.
+- In a dish, combine one teaspoon of the color powder.

 - Place the clothing on the covered surface, bleach spots facing up.

-- Apply the dye solution to the bleach stain using an old toothbrush.
+- Apply the dye solution to the bleach stain needing an old toothbrush.
 Dab the dye into the cloth to thoroughly soak it.

 - Turn the garment over and apply the solution to the other side.